rustyeddy/rustyeddy.com/content/resume/jobs/radian-laser.md

 reference: radianlaser.com
 ---

-Responsible for the design, development and support of numerous company software projects, including but not limited to control systems firmware, single page apps for operational concerns.
+I am responsible for the design, development and support of numerous company software projects, including but not limited to the control system firmware, single page apps for laser operation and calibration.

 Development involved C/C++, Go and Python primarily.
-MicroServices and distributed communication design where large parts of the work we do.
+MicroServices developed on the esp32, Raspberry PI and public cloud providers like AWS and Azure.